bigmlcom/python/docs/creating_resources.rst

         logistic_regression)

-Usually, cloning is applied when someone shares a resources with us and we need to use it in our account.
+Usually, cloning is applied when someone shares a resource with us and we need to use it in our account.
 In that case the link to the shared resource contains a shared hash, which is at the end of the URL.
 That shared ID can be used as input to clone it.